djrscally/pubg_reporting/README.md

   4. Make sure Python libraries [requests](http://docs.python-requests.org/en/master/) and the [MySQL Connector](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) are installed
   5. Create a MySQL user with `create database ...;` privileges

-Start by running these commands to get the files and move into this directory, then run the install.sh script.
+Run these commands to get the files and move into the repo's directory, then run the install.sh script.

 ```
 $ git clone https://github.com/djrscally/pubg_reporting